opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

   ![Services Span details dialog window]({{site.url}}{{site.baseurl}}/images/trace-analytics/span-details-fly-out.png)

 - **Service map**
   - The **Service map** displays nodes, each representing a service.
-Node color indicates the RED indicator severity for that service and its dependencies.
+The node color indicates the RED indicator severity for that service and its dependencies.
 The following image shows a map.

   ![Services map tooltip]({{site.url}}{{site.baseurl}}/images/trace-analytics/service-details-tooltip.png)